shivnathadhya/Weather-App/README.md

 # Weather-App
-A Free to use real time Weather App
+This is a free to use real time Weather App which is capable of giving current weather reports.